okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 {% api_lifecycle ea %}

 Users have relationships to each other, like manager and subordinate or customer and sales representative.
-You can create or import users with relationships by using the Linked Objects API to represent the relationship:
+You can create users with relationships by using the Linked Objects API to represent the relationship:

 1. Create a linked object definition such as Manager:Subordinate or Case Worker:Client.
 These pairs are represented by a `primary` attribute and an `associated` attribute.
-2. Assign the linked object definition to a pair of users to create the relationship between the two.
-For example, Jack is assigned Subordinate and Javier is assigned Manager.
+2. Link users together to create the relationship between the two.
+You'll create a linked object value with a single request that links one `primary` and one `associated` user.

 For each relationship: